-The very sight of this man made a shiver ran down Manoj’s neck whose disgust was combined by an ambiguous sense of guilt and an absurdly strong feeling of fear and it was this shiver which woke him up from the nightmare.
+The very sight of this man made a shiver ran down Manoj’s neck whose disgust was combined by an ambiguous sense of guilt and an absurdly strong feeling of fear and it was this shiver that woke him up from the nightmare.
 Unlike in movies, the nightmare didn’t make him sit up, he lied there in bed, though the shiver had made his body make a violent turn in bed.

 Being used to his eight hours of sleep, Manoj was grumpy the next day.
-He observed a number of faults in his breakfast and, after taking a break from fault-finding, to kiss his dear daughter goodbye before leaving for factory, he was soon finding faults with the drivers of the vehicles on the road who were all slow enough or fast enough to make him declare that they were fucking their mothers and sisters.
+He observed a number of faults in his breakfast meal and, after taking a break from fault-finding, to kiss his dear daughter goodbye before leaving for factory, he was soon finding faults with the drivers of the vehicles on the road who were all slow enough or fast enough to make him declare that they were fucking their mothers and sisters.
 These observations about incestual relations were even more frequently made by him about workers working under him at the factory.

-The factory, which for fear of being sued by its owners I can’t identify by name, created a tool which weighed 80 kilograms that we shall call ABC.
-This ABC tool was created by workers in a machine where they would load iron sheets and from the other end would come out the final product.
+The factory, which for fear of being sued by its owners I can’t identify by name, created a tool that weighed 80 kilograms that we shall call ABC.
+This ABC tool was created by workers in a machine where they would load iron sheets and from the other end would come out of the final product.
 This ABC product was then placed in a trolley.
-There were two such trolleys for every one of 15 machines in the factory – one of them was always getting loaded and other was getting unloaded in the space that was marked as store.
+There were two such trolleys for every one of 15 machines in the factory – one of them was always getting loaded and the other was getting unloaded in the space that was marked as the store.

 The store had several exits that opened out to place where trucks were filled them so that they could be taken out to the customers.
 This is where Manoj came in.
 His duty was at these exits as a supervisor who made sure that the workers who were employed there for the sole purpose of loading these tools into trucks would do so in minimum time.
 He had got this job solely because the owner of the factory, Rajesh (name changed) was his college friend who had offered him this job after the sudden death of his father (his mother was dead in his infancy).